 Several hundred tickets for Center Court and Court No. 3 are sold online through Ticketmaster.co.uk the day before play.
 No other online ticket sales are authorized or honored so don't be tempted by offers that look to good to be true.
 You will probably be turned away at the gates.

-You must register by signing up for the free Wimbledon newsletter to receive notifications and full details about the online ticket sales.
+To be in which a chance, you must register at My Wimbledon and sign up for the free newsletter to receive notifications and full details about the online ticket sales.
 Like any popular tickets sold online, once you're notified, you have to act fast, because they go in seconds.

 If you have very deep pockets, you could try to get your hands on some debenture tickets.
 And I do mean deep - last year a pair of center court tickets for the Wimbledon finals were reportedly sold for £83,000, and a price of £15,000 a pair is pretty average.